Welcome to my income report for December 2018

 I sent more than 25 bids on various projects I feel I am capable of delivering and got zero responses.
 Most of the time I was lowballed by competition from India, China, and Eastern Europe.

-The only way to kickstart profile there is to work for free on the first ten projects.
+The only way to kickstart the profile there is to work for free on the first ten projects.
 Then get a top-notch rating from employers.

-I don’t feel like working for free now if I can work on my own project.
+I don’t feel like working for free now if I can work on my project.
 Maybe if the project would teach me something new.

 Hub staff Talent

-…is well-designed service, but apparently, all jobs target US citizens even though they are remote only.
+…is a well-designed service, but apparently, all jobs target US citizens even though they are remote only.
 So no luck there either.

-…is hopelessly same as Freelance.
+…is hopelessly the same as Freelance.

 …seems like a spamming paradise with offers, that are not real or are scraped from another site.
 Dunno.